pegi3s/dockerfiles/feature-counts/2.x/BUILD.md

 Ubuntu release (the previous approach used `apt-get install subread`).
 Only the `featureCounts` binary is extracted from the archive.

+The full Subread suite (all binaries) is available in the `pegi3s/subread` image.
+This `feature-counts` image is maintained for back-compatibility and only includes the `featureCounts` program.

 # Build log

 - 2.1.1 - 11/09/2026 - Hugo López Fernández